angelacorte/slides-master-thesis/slides-master-thesis.typ

 #slide(title: "[DSL] - Exchange")[
   The *exhcange* construct is the core of the language and used also to define other constructs.

-  It allows to exchange messages between devices, with the crucial aspect that can send a different value to each neighbour, allowing custom interaction between them.
+  It allows to exchange messages between devices, with the crucial aspect that can _send a different value to each neighbour_, allowing *custom interaction* between them.
 ]

 #slide(title: "[DSL] - Constructs")[
-> *neighboring*: implemented in terms of *exchange* and allows to access the values of the neighbours.
+- *neighboring*: implemented in terms of *exchange*, allows to access the values of the neighbours.

-> *share*: implemented in terms of *exchange* and allows to share the same information across the neighbours.
+- *share*: implemented in terms of *exchange*, allows to share the same information across the neighbours.

-> *repeat*: not implemented in terms of *exchange* but it is a construct that allows to model the state evolution over time.
+- *repeat*: *not* implemented in terms of *exchange*, allows to model the state evolution over time.
 ]

 #slide(title: "[DSL] - Messages")[
-  The information sent between devices in a network.
+  The information sent between devices in a network:

-  Allows to associate to a recipient a specifc value, eventually different from the one sent to another recipient.
+  - Allows to associate to a recipient a specifc value, eventually different from the one sent to another recipient.

+  - Or to send the same value to all the neighbours.
 ]

 #slide(title: "Alchemist Incarnation Collektive")[
-  *Alchemist* is a meta-simulator for pervasive computing and distributed systems.
+  // *Alchemist* is a meta-simulator for pervasive computing and distributed systems.

-  An _incarnation_ serves as the interpreter enabling the Alchemist Simulator to comprehend and accurately execute a language.
+  // An _incarnation_ serves as the interpreter enabling the Alchemist Simulator to comprehend and accurately execute a language.

-  The goal is to ensure that the DSL is still compatible with the simulator and that it can be used to run simulations without any issues.
+  // The goal is to ensure that the DSL is still compatible with the simulator and that it can be used to run simulations without any issues.

   #figure(
     image("figures/gradient.png"),